 Then there’s the Farmington River, which stretches diagonally from northwestern Connecticut until it joins the Connecticut River further southeast.
 This river is great for canoeing, kayaking and tubing.

 The Concord River runs for about 11 miles and is great for canoeing, kayaking and rafting.
 You can travel the entire waterway by canoe or kayak, but it’s also conveniently broken into sections: Egg Rock to Carlisle-Bedford Bridge and Carlisle-Bedford Bridge to the Middlesex Canal.

 There’s something for every kind of boating fan in Massachusetts.
-The Boston Harbor Islands offer great views of the Boston skyline.
+The Boston Harbor Islands offer great views of Boston’s skyline.
 The Massachusetts Office of Fishing and Boating Access maintains 290 access points on coastal waters, great ponds and rivers across the state.
-See which ramps are open for the season here.
+See which ramps are open for the season, here.

 More white waters can be found in the Contoocook River, though waters are calmer closer to Concord, N.H.
 Sea kayaking on the Great Bay is also exciting, along with kayaking and canoeing on Lake Umbagog and Squam Lake.

 Animal lovers will enjoy Grafton Pond, a 300-acre lake that’s a popular nesting site for loons, along with New Hampshire’s other state parks perfect for boating and nature-gazing.
 The calm, swimmable waters of the Pemigewasset, or “Pemi,” River are also popular.

 Where to rent a boat: There are tons of boat rentals and marinas in New Hampshire’s Lakes Region.

 Take a canoe, kayak, raft or tube down the Delaware River, a 300-plus mile waterway that stretches along the borders of New Jersey, New York and Pennsylvania.
 The Delaware features a mix of calmer and rougher waters as well as scenic views.